-If you are planning an in-house trade show, one at which you invite value-added resellers to participate, electronic data collection can play an important role.
+If you are planning an in-house trade show, one at which you invite value-added resellers to participate, digital data collection can play an important role.
 This is also true of conferences, seminars, sales meetings and training sessions – any type of corporate activity involving a large number of people where your return on investment is important.

 The most common example of data collection at an in-house event is sales lead retrieval at corporate trade shows.
 Participating resellers gauge their success by the number and quality of the leads that they get.
 The data collected also gives corporate sponsors insight into attendees’ interests.
-For sponsors, electronic data collection provides information unattainable through business card exchange.
+For sponsors, digital data collection provides information unattainable through business card exchange.

 When a company invests in meetings attended by employees and business partners, the expectation is that the money involved is well spent.
 The stakes are too high to rely on guesswork; empirical evidence is required.
 Bartizan can help you compile that evidence – and it is much easier than you might think.